nishat-supty244/dlh-cyber_security/blue_team/1x02_the_weak_links/9-osint_hunt.md

 ## Why the Scan Missed It

-The automated vulnerability scan was limited to:
+The automated vulnerability scan was restricted to:

 - Internal network assets
 - Application servers
 - Standard IP-addressable systems

-The scanner did not have:
+The scan did not have:

-- Authenticated administrative access
+- Authenticated administrative privileges
 - Firewall API access
-- Firmware inspection capability
+- Firmware version inspection capability
 - Visibility into proprietary FortiOS control plane components

-Therefore, firmware-level vulnerabilities affecting the perimeter firewall were not detected.
+Therefore, the scanner could not identify firmware-level vulnerabilities affecting the perimeter firewall.

 ---